-When possible, students will be informed that the University will be notifying his/her parents in advance.
+When possible, students will be informed that the University will be notifying their parents in advance.
 Parental notice is not subject to an appeal.

 FERPA: NOTICE FOR DIRECTORY INFORMATION

-FERPA requires that the University of Bridgeport, except in certain circumstances enumerated above, to obtain a student’s written consent prior to disclosing personally identifiable information from his/her educational records.
+FERPA requires that University of Bridgeport, except in certain circumstances enumerated above, to obtain a student’s written consent prior to disclosing personally identifiable information from their educational records.
 However, the University may disclose appropriately designated “directory information” without written consent.
 Examples of disclosure include, without limitation: